garain/OpenCV-image-processing-projects/README.md

 # OpenCV-image-processing-projects
-Here are some python openCV programs which include face and eye detection and motion detect programs too.
+Here are some python openCV programs which include face and eye detection and object detect programs too.
 Enjoy.